mathesar-foundation/mathesar-wiki/design/specs/global-data-type-components.md

 [Filter, group and sort prototype](https://www.figma.com/proto/Uaf1ntcldzK2U41Jhw6vS2/Mathesar-MVP?page-id=4612%3A39411&node-id=4612%3A39412&viewport=324%2C48%2C0.23&scaling=contain&starting-point-node-id=4612%3A39412&show-proto-sidebar=1)

+#### Range by Time Unit Selector for Duration Types
+Group by range in duration types will allow users to select a unit measure to create ranges with increments such as '5 years,'15 minutes', etc.

+#### Natural Language (date literals) Support for Date/Time Filters
+Filter operators for Date/Time will allow natural language values such as 'Today,' 'Yesterday,' 'Last Month.'

 ## Specialized Components
 When a data type is set for a column, additional functionality might be present at the field level to facilitate data input in the correct format.